 In addition to having to fight this temptation while on my family vacation (my daughter will say I was only moderately successful), an article entitled “Tipping the Work-Life Balance” by Ann Carlsen, founder and CEO of executive search firm Carlsen Resources, reminded me that the porous demarcation between work and vacation is symptomatic of a larger workplace phenomenon.

-The article, which appropriately appears in the July/August issue of our association magazine, The Financial Manager, points out that failing to support employee needs for maintaining a work-life balance is a leading cause for spiraling rates of absences and sick days.
+The article, which appropriately appears in the July/August issue of the magazine, The Financial Manager, points out that failing to support employee needs for maintaining a work-life balance is a leading cause for spiraling rates of absences and sick days.
 According to one of the HR executives cited in the article, “It used to be that an employee’s relationship with (his or her) manager was the No. 1 reason for voluntarily leaving an organization.
 Now it’s the lack of employer flexibility.
 That’s the No. 1 reason.”

 As Carlsen notes, competition for recruiting and retaining the best and the brightest executives, managers and skilled technicians is motivating many forward-looking companies to retool “their org. charts to support a healthy work-life balance.”
-Companies large and small have found themselves compelled to adapt or face the consequences of higher costs, lower productivity and an epidemic institutional “brain drain,” she observes.
+Companies large and small have found themselves compelled to adapt employee wellness programs or face the consequences of higher costs, lower productivity and an epidemic institutional “brain drain,” she observes.

 Carlsen also points out that the technology that makes it easy for us to foster employee communication when we are away from the office may be used to communicate with broader audiences about our company’s commitment to a people-friendly work environment.
 While we may use social Web sites to learn more about a prospective candidate, online communities and blogs also link prospective new-hires to postings from employees that either make or break the company’s reputation as “an employer of choice.”